 At the JRC, the GHSL framework of data and tools supports the Knowledge Centres for Disaster Risk Management, Sustainable Development, Territorial Modelling, and Security & Migration.
 Moreover, the GHSL is one key test case contributing to the JRC Earth Observation and Social Sensing Big Data Pilot project in the frame of the JRC Text & Data Mining Competence Centre.

 In order to better understand the key findings and the applications of GHSL it is important to develop a common understanding on the concept and the methodology that were used to generate the information in this atlas.

-The following documents are extracted from the Atlas (18.83 MB):
+The following documents are extracted from the Atlas of the Human Planet 2016 (18.83 MB):

 Why study human settlements using Earth Observation?
 (72.66 KB)

 It illustrates why it makes sense to use Earth Observation systems for the study of human settlements and what are the definitions for settlements used in this Atlas.